ElishaAkech/SOUNDAI/README.md

 ## Overview

-This repository contains an implementation of the road traffic noise (RTN) prediction model described in the research paper *"A Smart Traffic Noise Prediction Model for Nairobi City Using Artificial Neural Networks"* by Mary Wambui, James Kamau, and Esther Nyambura (Technical University of Kenya and University of Nairobi, 2025).
+This repository contains an implementation of the road traffic noise (RTN) prediction model described in the research paper *"A Smart Traffic Noise Prediction Model for Nairobi City Using Artificial Neural Networks"*

 The paper proposes a machine learning-based model using a Multi-Layer Perceptron (MLP) Artificial Neural Network (ANN) to forecast equivalent noise levels (Leq in dBA) in Nairobi, Kenya.
 It addresses urban noise pollution in rapidly growing African cities by leveraging traffic and environmental data.
 The model outperforms traditional statistical models like CoRTN and RLS-90, achieving a Mean Absolute Error (MAE) of 0.97 dBA and an R² of 0.90.